Tween girls on Instagram. Here’s a sneak peek:

 You might want to add a crying emoticon to indicate just how unfunny you find it.
 Because of course, your carefully posed and ruthlessly edited photo is completely FUGLY.

 At the risk of being unsupportive to young girls – stop being so BLOODY ridiculous.
 And parents?
-Stop letting your daughters post this crap.
+Stop letting your tween daughters post this crap.

 I have told my 11-year-old that the moment her Instagram feed descends into this self-involved nonsense, I’ll delete her account myself.